OSGeo/gdal/doc/source/drivers/vector/sqlite.rst

      all tables (not just the tables listed in the geometry_columns table).
 This can also be done using the :oo:`LIST_ALL_TABLES` open option.

+- .. config:: OGR_PROMOTE_TO_INTEGER64
+     :choices: YES, NO
+     :default: NO

+     Whether to read fields with type ``INTEGER`` as 64-bit integers.

 - .. config:: OGR_SQLITE_LIST_VIRTUAL_OGR
      :choices: YES, NO
      :default: NO